 Mapping the Disease | Disease FAQs | Disease Diagnostics

 Tasmanian devils with large facial tumours were photographed in North East Tasmania during 1996.
 We now know these characteristics are consistent with Devil Facial Tumour Disease (DFTD).

-DFTD is a fatal condition in Tasmanian devils, characterised by cancers around the mouth and head.
+DFTD is a fatal condition in Tasmanian devils, characterised by cancers around the head and neck.

 DFTD appears to be a new disease that is restricted to Tasmanian devils.
 No affected animals were detected among the 2000-plus devils trapped by six biologists between 1964 and 1995.

 DFTD is extremely unusual: it is one of only four known naturally occurring transmissible cancers.
 It is transmitted like a contagious disease between individuals through biting and other close contact.

 Animals usually die within a few months of the cancer becoming visible.
 Tasmanian devils with facial tumours find it difficult to eat.
 Death results from starvation and the breakdown of body functions as a result of the cancer.